 But for instance, um, what you’ll see is a lot of people they’ll go out and buy equipment, and they’re getting ready to check the podcast box, you know, “check the box marketing.”
 Let’s do a tick-tock video.
-Let’s do social media.
-Let’s do… often referred to as management by the inflight magazine.
+Let’s do social media, or let’s do… often referred to as management by the inflight magazine.
 When the CEO comes in on Monday and throws the in-flight magazine, “how come we’re not doing a podcast?”
 Have your marketing people not thought about this?
 You know, it’s like, uh, “okay boss, let’s go back to who we’re trying to reach.
 They’re not podcast listeners, or they are.”

 So think about who your audience is and then niche and then niche further down.
 So the, uh, there are, you know, I’ll say it, and I have to pay a podcast penalty for that.
 I’m going to be fine for saying this, but there are riches and niches.
 So, in other words, let’s say you’re a company and you have a variety of customers, but who is your most profitable customer? or who is the customer you want to get more of?

 Okay, that might be very different from your other customers.

 Douglas Burdett: Yes.
 So, so what is it about them that might be different from the customers you might find less profitable or that you want to fire?
 So, in other words, really zero into the point where you’re uncomfortable, and that would be my second one.